deflatedfruit/EventBot/README.md

 # EventBot
 Events manager for Discord

+An 'event' is a one-off item that happens at a specific date and time The 'schedule' is simply a multiline string that is intended to contain any repeating events [TODO: Add support for repeating events and remove !schedule]

 Commands:
 !schedule - List this week's schedule
 !schedule modify <text> - Set the schedule to text